dotnet/dotnet-docker/1.0/README.md

 The `Dockerfile` and the Docker commands assumes that your application is called `dotnetapp`.
 You can change the `Dockerfile` and the commands, as needed.

-## Build and run a simple application within a .NET Core Container
+## Interactively build and run a simple application within a .NET Core Container

 You may want to try out .NET Core by taking advantage of the convenience of a container.
 Try the following set of commands to create and run a .NET Core application in a minute (depending on your internet speed).